Policies and Procedures

 - They do not appear on the high school transcript.

 - They are not included in the high school G.P.A. calculation.

 If granted, such transfer credits count toward and are subject to the 6-credit limit mentioned above.
 Students may be asked to provide appropriate supporting documentation from the school district.

 - ADVANCED PLACEMENT

 Advanced Placement exam scores may earn a student advanced standing but, with the exception of double majors, no credit will be granted towards the Humanities and Sciences requirement on the basis of such scores.

 - “Advanced Standing”: Students with sufficient AP scores may be exempt from introductory-level courses and be able to place directly into higher-level classes.
 No credit will be granted for the exempted course (unless the student is a double major—see below).
 Those seeking such standing should consult with the appropriate chair, program director, or instructor.

-complete both majors, may receive three credits (for one exam) or six credits (for two exams) for scores of four or five on AP exams in the humanities and sciences (except music theory), with the following two provisos: 1) that a student can receive a maximum of six credits for AP exams and summer transfer courses combined; and 2) if a student who is originally a double major drops one of his or her majors, the AP credits granted by the school will also be withdrawn.
+complete both majors, may receive up to six credits (for two exams) for scores of four or five on AP exams in the humanities and sciences (except music theory), with the following two provisos: 1) that a student can receive a maximum of six credits for AP exams and summer transfer courses combined; and 2) if a student who is originally a double major drops one of his or her majors, the AP credits granted by the school will also be withdrawn.

 language, at the discretion of the Humanities Department Chair and the Director of Foreign Languages.
 Such an exemption bears no credit.
 All students with prior study of/ exposure to the language must consult with their instructor in the first week of classes to assess proper placement.
 Students who fail to do so and are found to be overqualified for their chosen level risk receiving no credit for the course.

-Last revised 3/30/12
+Last revised 2/18/21